 If you're not bombarding them a million times a week with emails, it's more likely you'll get a detailed response.

 They see things differently on that end of the submission table, and good agents are aware of current casting trends that you may not recognize.

 Be proactive.
 Don't wait on them to get in touch with you.
 This is your career.
-You check in with them, just don't do it too often.
+You check in with them, but don't do it too often.

 I've heard a lot of different opinions on this topic, so I'll share my experience.

-Typically, if a casting director wants to send you notes, they're gonna contact your talent agent, then your talent agent is gonna send that to you.
+Typically, if a casting director wants to send you notes, they will contact your talent agent, then your talent agent will send that to you.

 I've also had a situation where I was in an actual casting office and one of the casting directors came up to me to give me feedback face-to-face about a particular client really liking me.

 She didn't need to take time out of her day to tell me that, but she did.
 They will tell you!
 The information will get to you, okay?
 Casting directors love giving actors good news or helping them reach the next level when they see potential.

 When you do get that golden, rare in-person audition now-a-days, I want you to pay attention to what they're saying to you while you're in the room.
 That's feedback!